harpality/all-my-books/README.md

 You will then need to run your local `mongodb` server and include your API key in a `.env` file.

 To connect to the server, type `yarn start` or `npm start`.
-Open your favorite browser and visit `localhost:3000` in your browser to view the client side and `localhost:3001` to view server side.
+Open your favorite browser and visit `localhost:3000` to view the client side and `localhost:3001` to view server side.

 ## Functionality